Royals Who Left Their Countries To Move To America

 Ana Maria Huarte of Mexico

 As the war was ending, the former empress sought none other than President James Polk's help to get her money.
-He wrote that through an interpreter, the empress asked him to make Mexico pay for her pension as part of the treaty with money that U.S. troops had taken from Mexico to support their occupation.
+He wrote that, through an interpreter, the empress asked him to make Mexico pay for her pension as part of the treaty, with money that U.S. troops had taken from Mexico to support their occupation.
 It is unclear what the result of the meeting was, but it does not appear to have mattered.
 The empress died in 1861, apparently in a poor financial state.
 She was buried in the cemetery of her parish, St. John's Catholic Church in Philadelphia.

 Bayezid Osmanoglu

-Bayezid was the first Ottoman royal to enter the world in exile.
-And there would be no charity to support the previous luxurious lifestyle many of them had been accustomed to.
+Bayezid was the first Ottoman royal to enter the world in exile, and there would be no charity to support the previously luxurious lifestyle that many of them had been accustomed to.
 Thus, Bayezid made his own way in the world as his relatives took working-class jobs, from chauffeuring to pressing clothes.
 Things improved for Bayezit when his divorced mother married American millionaire William Daus.
 After World War II broke out, the family moved to New York City, where Bayezid's future as an American was sealed.
 He first served in the U.S. Army and then worked for the city's famous Public Library, where his fluency in six languages made him the perfect candidate for taking care of the foreign books section.

 Bayezit died in 2017, aged 92, a humble librarian who had worked for virtually everything he had.
-With his death, the last speaker of the high palace dialect of Ottoman Turkish passed and an era drew to a close.
+With his death, the last speaker of the high palace dialect of Ottoman Turkish passed, and an era drew to a close.

 Prince Joachim of Denmark